claus-codes/tutorials/README.md

   return Math.floor(value * precisionFactor) / precisionFactor;
 }
 ```
 Functions can define their own variables in their *scope*, and call other functions, among many other things.
-The concept of scope is explained later this lesson.
+The concept of *function scope* is explained later this lesson.

 Defined function `roundNumber()` accepts two parameters:
 - `value` which is required because it has no default value.